akohta/de_int_fi/README.md

 # de_int_fi
-This is the numerical integration program for Fourier type integrals, using double exponential transformation.
+This is the numerical integration program for Fourier-type integrals, using double exponential transformation.
 I made this for integrate complex function which has singular point.

 ### usage of example code